mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 LIFE EVENTS Even in the distant future, humans are still people (in fact, some non-humans are also people...).
 They work, they quarrel, they get sick, they fall in love, they complain about their in-laws... in short, life goes on.
 If you roll up a Life Event during your career, roll on the Life Events table.

-BENEFITS In the course of a Traveller’s career, they may manage to save some money.
+BENEFITS In the course of a Traveller's career, they may manage to save some money.
 They may also acquire equipment and other benefits from their previous employers – a Scout might be mustered out of the service with a reserve Scout Ship, for example, or a Marine might get to keep their combat armor and so on.
 These are determined by Benefit rolls.

 Benefits are gained when a Traveller leaves a career.
 A Traveller gets one Benefit roll for every full term served in that career.
 You also get extra Benefit rolls if you reached a high rank.